 Below are our winners for best pet insurance for cats based on a variety of factors ranging from price and coverage options to reimbursement rates and customer service.

 Healthy Paws was a clear choice for first in feline insurance based on their well-rounded performance.
-HealthyPaws has an annual deductible (most offer per incident deductibles which could end up costing you more money if there are multiple incidents in a year).
-Also, they reimburse up to 90% of the actual vet bill post deductible, cover all accidents, illnesses, and hereditary conditions (so long as they weren’t pre-existing), and they’ll never place a number on any of your claims.
+HealthyPaws has an annual deductible, reimburses up to 90% of the actual vet bill post deductible, covers all accidents, illnesses, and hereditary conditions (so long as they weren’t pre-existing), and they’ll never place a number on any of your claims.
 This means unlimited lifetime benefits for your cat with no cap.
-As if that’s not enough, HealthyPaws also weighs in with a more-than-reasonable quote of $20.66 per month (based on a four-year-old mixed breed kitty from Illinois) with a $250 deductible and 80% reimbursement.
+As if that’s not enough, HealthyPaws also weighs in with a more-than-reasonable quote of $22.10 per month (based on a four-year-old mixed breed kitty from Illinois) with a $250 deductible and 80% reimbursement.
 We think that sounds like a recipe for some healthy paws!

 Pets Best is our second pick because of their generally lower prices, reasonable claim repayment and multiple options for customer support.
 Pets Best is consistently one of the least expensive options when it comes to cat insurance.
 They typically pay claims within 5 days and they offer multiple forms of customer service, so you’re bound to reach them one way or another.
-A four-year-old, mixed breed cat from Illinois can have coverage that includes a $200 deductible, 80% reimbursement, and an annual maximum of $5,000 for $14.07 per month.
+A four-year-old, mixed breed cat from Illinois can have coverage that includes a $250 deductible, 80% reimbursement, and an unlimited annual maximum for $23.63 per month.

 We love that Petplan offers so many options, which is why we chose them as our #3 pick.
-Customers can customize their policy based on deductible and reimbursement percentage, and coverage amount.
+Customers can customize their policy based on deductible, reimbursement percentage and coverage amount.
 The company provides these comprehensive plans with no per condition limits, no lifetime limits and no riders needed.
 They also cover periodontal disease, which is especially important for cat owners since 80% of felines over the age of 3 have periodontal disease.
-Petplan came in second due to reports of higher pricing with their recent policy updates, however, you won’t know the correct price for your four legger until you run quotes from multiple companies.
-One quote we ran on the Petplan website for a four-year-old, mixed breed cat from Illinois came in at $28.57 a month for unlimited coverage with a $250 deductible and an 80% reimbursement rate.
+Petplan came in third due to reports of higher pricing with their recent policy updates and increase in customer service complaints.
+However, you won’t know the correct price for your four legger until you run quotes from multiple companies.
+One quote we ran on the Petplan website for a four-year-old, mixed breed cat from Illinois came in at $34.73 a month for unlimited coverage with a $250 deductible and an 80% reimbursement rate.

 Use coupon code CanineJournal to receive an additional 5% discount (10% total if you sign up online).
 Alternatively, if you call 800-237-1123 you will automatically get the additional 5% discount!
 You can also visit our dedicated Petplan promotions page to discuss current offers.